chucknewmanjr/PerformanceExperiment/README.md

 # Objects
 ### Setting Table
 This table gives you control over arbitrary values used in the code.
+- EXPERIMENT VERSION - Recorded in ExecutionLog so you can tell which experiment you were running.
 - NUMBER OF USERS - Typically 5.
 This is the number of users created.
 The fake staging data is distributed amung this number of users.
 - RUN SECONDS LIMIT - Typically, 60.
 The [p_RunProcessTransactions] proc stops processing at that time limit.
-- SECONDS BETWEEN RUNS - Typically, 100.
-It's how [p_PerformanceReport] distinguishes one run from another.
-It's the time between the start of 2 runs.
-So it should be greater than RUN SECONDS LIMIT.
-- PROCESS TRANSACTIONS ROW COUNT - Typically, 1000 to 10,000.
+- PROCESS TRANSACTIONS ROW COUNT - Typically, 1000 to 100,000.
 It's the number of rows processed each time [p_ProcessTransactions] is called.
-Locks are usually at the page level.
-A page can hold 50 rows in the Staging table.
-Setting this to 250 thousand would cause locks on 5000 pages.
-And that would escelate locks to the table level.
-The tradeoff is managing fewer locks means blocking other sessions more.

 ### User Table
 This table is primarrilly for reserving a user for a session.
-The [p_RunProcessTransactions] proc sets the IsProcessing value for a user.
+The [p_RunProcessTransactions] proc sets the SessionID value for a user.
 UserID is a foreign key in 3 other tables:
 - Staging
 - Transaction
 - ExecutionLog

 ### Staging Table
-This table gets loaded with fake data just so that there's something to transfer.
-In the [p_RunProcessTransactions] proc, it gets selected and updated.
-The update sets the ProcessedDate for the rows that have been transfered.
+This table gets loaded with fake data ahead of time just so that there's something to transfer.
+In the [p_ProcessTransactions] proc, it gets updated.
+The update sets the ProcessedDate for the rows transfered.

 ### Transaction Table
-This table on
+Rows get transfered into this Transaction table.

+### ExecutionLog Table
+The [p_ProcessTransactions] proc writes to this table each time it runs.